Havana Conference

-The Havana Conference of 1946 was a historic meeting of United States Mafia and Cosa Nostra leaders in Havana, Cuba.
-Supposedly arranged by Charles "Lucky" Luciano, the conference was held to discuss important mob policies, rules, and business interests.
-The Havana Conference was attended by delegations representing crime families throughout the United States.
-The conference was held during the week of December 22, 1946, at the Hotel Nacional.
-The Havana Conference is considered to have been the most important mob summit since the Atlantic City Conference of 1929.
-Decisions made in Havana resonated throughout US crime families during the ensuing decades.
+The Havana Conference of 1946 was a meeting of American Mafia and National Crime Syndicate leaders to determine Syndicate policy, rules, and business interests in the new postwar era.
+The conference is considered to be the most important US organized crime summit since the 1929 Atlantic City Conference.
+Decisions made in Havana resonated throughout the US in ensuing decades.

+The Havana conference was reportedly convened by mob boss Charles "Lucky" Luciano.
+Delegations representing crime families from across the United States attended.
+It was held at the Hotel Nacional de Cuba in Havana during the week of December 22, 1946.

 Background

 The conference took place at the Hotel Nacional de Cuba.
 The reported organizer of the Havana Conference was crime boss Lucky Luciano.
 At the beginning of World War II, Luciano was serving a 30-to-50-year prison term for pandering.
 In 1942, U.S. military intelligence officers approached Joseph "Socks" Lanza and Meyer Lansky with a proposal for Luciano.
 At that time, Lanza was one of the Mafia bosses who controlled Manhattan's Fulton Fish Market, its workers, and the docks in Lower Manhattan.
 Lansky had broader power in cities along the Atlantic Seaboard.
 Military intelligence was worried about possible Nazi sabotage of docks and other shipping facilities in New York and other East Coast ports.
 The government told Luciano that if his family was able to protect East Coast ports from sabotage, he would be pardoned at the end of the war and deported to Italy as a free man.
 Luciano agreed to the proposal and assisted the government.

 After the war ended, New York Governor Thomas E. Dewey agreed to Luciano's pardon on the condition that he never be allowed back into the U.S. In February 1946, after a lavish farewell party on the ocean liner, Luciano sailed back to Italy.
 He first settled in Lercara Friddi, Sicily, then moved to Palermo, Naples, and Rome.
 After being forced out of Rome by Italian police, he finally settled in Naples and immediately started planning a return to the United States.

 In early fall 1946, Luciano received a sealed envelope from a recently deported U.S. mafioso, which contained three words, "December-Hotel Nacional."
 In late September, Luciano obtained two Italian passports issued in his real name, Salvatore Lucania, with visas for Mexico, Cuba, and several South American nations.
 Luciano was now able to visit the Western Hemisphere and meet with criminal associates from the U.S.